briansunter/graph/logseq/pages/AI Learning Resources.md

 date:: 2022-12-09
 categories:: [[programming]] [[ai]]
 tags:: [[ai]] [[programming]]
-description:: Best resources for machine learning coverimage:: /assets/1071614177.01._SCLZZZZZZZ_SX500_1670647404075_0.jpg
+description:: Best resources for studying machine learning coverimage:: /assets/1071614177.01._SCLZZZZZZZ_SX500_1670647404075_0.jpg ShowToc:: true
+TocOpen:: true

+- <style>.toc ul ul { display:none;}</style>
 - # Overview
-	- I'm very eager to get into Artificial Intelligence (AI), but with so much to learn, I'm not sure where to start.
+	- I'm very eager to start studying AI, but with so much to learn, I'm not sure where to start.
 Do I need a lot of math?
 What kind?
 Which areas should I focus on?
 How can I make sense of all the topics?
 What tools should I use?
 Additionally, how is the field developing, and what direction is it headed in?
 	- I'm a software engineer with some math under my belt, and my goal is to gain a thorough understanding of AI so I can apply it to my work.
 I'm particularly interested in generative AI, natural language processing, and building intelligent agents.
 I also want to gain the necessary math skills to have a strong understanding of the fundamentals, but I don't want to too bogged down in some of the advanced mathematical details.
-	- To help me on this journey, I've collected and summarized the best courses and books to help me get started on the right foot
+	- To help me on this journey, I've collected and summarized the best courses and books to help me get started on the right foot.
+I included the topics covered by each resource, so the list got pretty long, but it gives me a better idea of what to prioritize and how things fit together.
-	- I plan to study some of the following AI learning resources and this site will be a record of my successes and failures.
-I hope you'll join me on this journey as I learn more about this ever-evolving field.
+	- These materials are roughly in order I plan to study them, though some of the materials at the end are pretty advanced.
+I want to start by getting a practical overview, then go deep on the math and fundamentals.
+	- I plan on starting with some of the most popular courses, like Andrew Ng's Deeplearning.ai courses and the fast.ai courses.
+	- Next, I plan to take a few other high quality courses like the 3blue1brown math YouTube courses, the HuggingFace course, and Andrej Karpathy's Neural Network courses.
+	- Then I plan to study a variety of O'Reilly books focused on practical topics.
+	- Finally, I plan to study more in depth materials, such as a Berkeley AI course, some math textbooks, and some of the famous AI textbooks.
 - ![Screenshot 2022-12-13 at 9.27.53 PM.png](../assets/Screenshot_2022-12-13_at_9.27.53_PM_1671002890776_0.png)
 - # [Deeplearning AI Intro Course](https://www.coursera.org/specializations/machine-learning-introduction)
 	- Introductory course by Andrew Ng covering practical machine learning topics using Python
 	- Time: 2.5 months (5 hours/week)
 	- ## Topics
 		- ### Supervised learning
-			- linear regression
+			- Linear regression
-			- logistic regression
+			- Logistic regression
-			- neural networks
+			- Neural networks
-			- decision trees
+			- Decision trees
 				- Tree Ensembles
 		- ### Unsupervised learning
-			- clustering
+			- Clustering
-			- dimensionality reduction
+			- Dimensionality reduction
-			- recommender systems
+			- Recommender systems
-			- anomaly detection
+			- Anomaly detection
 		- ### Tools
 			- Python
 				- numpy